sourcesimian/mqtt-panel/README.md

 <!-- include:end -->
 ### Select
 <!-- include:begin mqtt_panel/web/widget/select.md -->
 Display a `<select>` box from which you can publish a list of values.
-Will update to matched payloads is subscribed to a topic.
+Will update to matched payloads if subscribed to a topic.
 ```
     - title: <string>       # Title text
       type: select          # Widget type